Logo of Restaurant Waste Disposal

 Potential Costs and Revenue from Used Oil

 The financial model for used cooking oil collection is volume-dependent.
-For smaller establishments generating under 100 gallons per month, pickup services are often provided for free, as the value of the recycled oil covers the cost of service10 11.
+For smaller establishments generating under 100 gallons per month, pickup services are often provided for free, as the value of the recycled oil covers the cost of service.
 For restaurants with higher-volume fryers, such as those in busy fast-casual or full-service settings, the used oil itself becomes a commodity.

-Find the perfect used cooking oil collection for your needs
+Find the perfect used cooking oil collection companies for your needs

 Get personalized recommendations and expert advice